AndrewChenUoA/AVSS2018/workshops.md

 - Adversarial AI aimed at video streams and surveillance systems
 - Surveillance system honeypots
 - Security measures for surveillance systems

+For more information, see the <a href="https://cyber.bgu.ac.il/svss2018/">website here</a>.

 <hr/>